patricksavalle/devops-project-template/content/developer-testing-strategy.md

 Traditionally isolation testing is called unit testing.
 Theoretically units are the smallest modules in the application.
-Realistically every level of aggregation has it's own units.
+Realistically however every level of aggregation has it's own units.
 A method or function can be a unit, a class and even entire microservices can be units too.

 The isolation test is a better concept for this reality.